needle-mirror/com.unity.sentis/Documentation~/access-tensor-data-directly.md

 ComputeTensorData computeTensorData = ComputeTensorData.Pin(inputTensor);
 ```

-Note:
+!!! note "Note"

     * If the tensor data is already on the device you force it to, the method is a passthrough.
-* If not the previous data will be disposed and new memory will be allocated on the target backend.
+    * If not, the previous data will be disposed and new memory will be allocated on the target backend.

 ## Access a tensor in GPU memory

 To access a tensor in GPU-compute memory, first get the tensor data as a [`ComputeTensorData`](xref:Unity.Sentis.ComputeTensorData) by using [`ComputeTensorData.Pin`](xref:Unity.Sentis.ComputeTensorData.Pin(Unity.Sentis.Tensor,System.Boolean)).

-You can then use the `buffer` property of the `ComputeTensorData` object to access the tensor data in the compute buffer directly.
+You can then use the `buffer` property of the `ComputeTensorData` object to directly access the tensor data in the compute buffer.
 Refer to [`ComputeBuffer`](https://docs.unity3d.com/ScriptReference/ComputeBuffer.html) in the Unity API reference for more information about how to access a compute buffer.

 Refer to the `Read output asynchronously` example in the [sample scripts](package-samples.md) for an example.